Superinjective Simplicial Maps of the Complexes of Curves on Nonorientable Surfaces: Some small genus cases

 \begin{proof} If $(g, n) = (1, 0)$, $N$ is the projective plane.
 There is only one element (isotopy class of a 1-sided curve) in the curve complex.
 Hence, any superinjective simplicial map is induced by the identity homeomorphism.
 If $(g, n) = (1, 1)$, $N$ is Mobius band.
 There is only one element (isotopy class of a 1-sided curve) in the curve complex.
 Hence, any superinjective simplicial map is induced by the identity homeomorphism.

-If $(g, n) = (1, 2)$, there are only two elements in the curve complex (see \cite{Sc}).
-They are the isotopy classes of $a$ and $b$ as shown in Figure \ref{figure1}.
-We see that $i([a], [b]) = 1$.
-So, the superinjective simplicial map cannot send both of these elements to the same element.
-If this simplicial map fixes each of them, then it is induced by the identity homeomorphism, if it switches them then it is induced by a homeomorphism that switches the curves $a$ and $b$.

-If $(g, n) = (2, 0)$, there are only three elements in the curve complex (see \cite{Sc}).
-They are the isotopy classes of $a$, $b$ and $c$ as shown in Figure \ref{figure1} (ii).
-We see that $i([a], [b]) = 1$, $i([a], [c]) = 1$ and $i([b], [c]) = 0$.
-Since superinjective simplicial maps preserve geometric intersection zero and nonzero properties, $\lambda$ fixes $[a]$.
-If it also fixes each of $[b]$ and $[c]$ then it is induced by the identity homeomorphism, if it switches $[b]$ and $[c]$ then it is induced by a homeomorphism that switches the one sided curves $b$ and $c$, while fixing $a$ up to isotopy.
+If $(g, n) = (2, 0)$, there are only three vertices and one edge in the curve complex (see \cite{Sc}).
+The vertices are the isotopy classes of $a$, $b$ and $c$ as shown in Figure \ref{figure1} (ii).
+The curve $a$ is 2-sided, $b$ is 1-sided and $c$ is 1-sided.
+Since $a$ is the only 2-sided curve among these three curves, $\lambda$ fixes $[a]$ and sends $\{[b], [c]\}$ to $\{[b], [c]\}$ by Lemma \ref{easy}.
+We see that $i([b], [c]) = 0$.
+So, $i(\lambda([b]), \lambda([c]) = 0$.
+This implies that $\lambda([b]) \neq \lambda([c])$ as both are the isotopy classes of 1-sided curves.
+If $\lambda$ fixes each of $[b]$ and $[c]$ then it is induced by the identity homeomorphism, if it switches $[b]$ and $[c]$ then it is induced by a homeomorphism that switches the 1-sided curves $b$ and $c$, while fixing $a$ up to isotopy.